openstack/api-site/firstapp/source/block_storage.rst

 .. todo:: (For nick: Restructure the introduction to this chapter to
           provide context of what we're actually going to do.)

 By default, data in OpenStack instances is stored on 'ephemeral' disks.
-These stay with the instance throughout its lifetime, but when the instance is terminated, that storage disappears -- along with all the data stored on it.
+These disks stay with the instance throughout its lifetime, but when the instance is terminated, that storage and all the data stored on it disappears.
 Ephemeral storage is allocated to a single instance and cannot be moved to another instance.

-In this section, we will introduce block storage.
-Block storage (sometimes referred to as volume storage) provides you with access to persistent storage devices.
-You interact with block storage by attaching volumes to running instances, just as you might attach a USB drive to a physical server.
-Volumes can be detached from one instance and re-attached to another, and the data remains intact.
-Block storage is implemented in OpenStack by the OpenStack Block Storage (cinder) project.
+This section introduces block storage, also known as volume storage, which provides access to persistent storage devices.
+You interact with block storage by attaching volumes to running instances just as you might attach a USB drive to a physical server.
+You can detach volumes from one instance and reattach them to another instance and the data remains intact.
+The OpenStack Block Storage (cinder) project implements block storage.

-One component of the Fractal app that cannot be allowed to fail is the database server, which is used to keep track of all of the data about fractals that have been created, including their storage location.
-So while you may have configured the images to be stored in Object Storage in the previous section, without the database we lose track of where in Object Storage they are, and the parameters that were used to create them.
+Though you might have configured Object Storage to store images, the Fractal application needs a database to track the location of and parameters that were used to create images in Object Storage.
+This database server cannot fail.

-Advanced users should consider how to remove the database from the architecture altogether and replace it with metadata in the Object Storage (then contribute these steps to :doc:`craziness`).
-Others should read on to learn about how to work with block storage and move the Fractal app database server to use it.
+If you are an advanced user, consider how you might remove the database from the architecture and replace it with Object Storage metadata (then contribute these steps to :doc:`craziness`).
+Other users can continue reading to learn how to work with block storage and move the Fractal application database server to use it.

 Basics
 ~~~~~~

-Later on, we'll use a volume from the block storage service to provide
+Later on, we'll use a Block Storage volume to provide persistent storage for
-persistent storage for the Fractal app's database server, but first -
-let's cover the basics, such as creating and attaching a block storage
-device.
+the database server for the Fractal application.
+But first, learn how to
+create and attach a Block Storage device.

 .. only:: dotnet